 For a high definition projector wall check out Smart Projector Paint Pro.
-This white projector paint has a gain value of 1.1, giving you the ultimate high resolution projections for the b rightest and clearest images.
+This white projector product has a gain value of 1.1, giving you the ultimate high resolution projections for the b rightest and clearest images.

-Grey projector paint absorbs more and reflects less light than a white projector paint.
+This option absorbs more and reflects less light than a white projector paint.
 It will also have a gain value lower than 1.0.

 Although white projector paints give you brighter images, they can cause darker colors in your projection to dull a bit.
 Grey projector paints, on the other hand, will keep your dark colors dark, giving you a higher level of contrast.